 Infants who are not yet independently mobile (rolling/crawling) should not have bruises without a clear explanation.
 Numerous serious case reviews, both locally and nationally, have identified the need for heightened concern about any bruising in a baby who is not independently mobile.

-The Bruising in Children who are not Independently Mobile Guideline (PDF, 733KB) must be followed in all situations where an actual or suspected bruise is noted in an infant who is not independently mobile.
+The Bruising in Immobile Infants Guideline must be followed in all situations where an actual or suspected bruise is noted in an infant who is not independently mobile.